ipsdm/legitimacy/structure.md

 ### Phase 1: Assessment

-During the initialization phase a utility should be mandated and populated in an attempt to reflect the organizations existing structures _and not_ in an attempt to reflect the most ideal form of the organization.
+During the initialization phase a utility should be agreed upon through verbal consensus or mandated in a [moment of autocracy](./definitions#Moment-of-autocracy).
+The utility should then be collectively populated in an attempt to reflect the organizations existing structures _and not_ in an attempt to reflect the most ideal form of the organization.
 This process enables the utility to "get it's feet off the ground" such that further conversations can be had which mature the organization to a more ideal state.

 The following is the suggested initialization steps to be taken:
  1. Existing organization authority mandate the use of a single utility which